-We all love indulgent festive lunches, office Secret Santa and Christmas parties, but this year, why not think a little differently about the ways in which we can all share the festive cheer?
-Corporate Social Responsibility is important at any time in the year, but at Christmas it seems even more pertinent that we take a moment to consider those less fortunate than ourselves.
+We all love indulgent festive lunches, office Secret Santa and Christmas parties.
+This year, why not think a little differently about the ways in which we can all share the festive cheer?
+Corporate Social Responsibility (CSR) is important at any time in the year.
+But at Christmas it seems even more pertinent that we take a moment to consider those less fortunate than ourselves.

-CSR commitments undertaken by businesses are a huge force of change in the world, and the festive period is the perfect time to ensure we keep that momentum going.
+CSR commitments undertaken by businesses are a huge force of change in the world.
+The festive period is the perfect time to ensure we keep that momentum going.
 Let’s do some good this Christmas.
-Here are a few ideas on what you might be able to do to boost your CSR and start 2019 the right way.
+Here are a few ideas on what you might be able to do to boost your CSR.

 Work in Partnership with Local Communities

-Small businesses are integral to the support of local communities, and can offer valuable contributions which go on to shape and define the community they’re a part of.
+Small businesses are integral to the support of local communities.
+They can offer valuable contributions which go on to shape and define the community they’re a part of.
 No matter where your business is based, you’ll be able to find a whole host of worthy causes in the local community, where your team really can make a difference.

-If you’re not sure where to start, assign a team member with the task of investigating local charitable causes and ask your employees which of these organisation really speaks to them.
+If you’re not sure where to start, assign a team member with the task of investigating local charitable causes.
+Ask your employees which of these organisation really speaks to them.
 Allowing your team to be as involved as possible means that they’ll put their all into supporting the chosen cause.
-Building relationships with community leaders will bring its own benefits for your business, too, improving awareness of your brand and establishing trust with potential customers.
+Building relationships with community leaders will bring its own benefits for your business, too; you’ll improve awareness of your brand and also establish trust with potential customers.

 There are many ways in which businesses can bring about positive change, but socially responsible investment is one of the most important ones.
 Quite simply, this means that businesses take full responsibility for the implications of their investments.
 So, businesses are advised to opt for investments which are sustainable, and benefit the global community as a whole.

 If your business, and the businesses it invests in, are socially responsible, they wholeheartedly promote human rights, diversity, consumer protection, environmental management and so on.
-Many businesses choose to steer clear of any investments in businesses which profit from things which are seen as unsustainable, or irresponsible, for instance gambling, weapons, alcohol or tobacco products.
+Many businesses choose to steer clear of any investments in businesses which profit from things which are seen as unsustainable, or irresponsible; for instance, some companies refuse to work with partners within industries such as gambling, weapons, alcohol and tobacco.

 Develop Relationships with Employees and Customers